Blender vs Juicer – The best way to get your juice in

-Which one is best, a blender or a juicer?
+Which one would win this contest in your house: blender vs juicer?
 Which contains the most nutrients, a cold-pressed juice or a smoothie?
 Which option is best, with the fibers, or without?
 This could go on forever but is not particularly useful.

-Forget the debates, just load up on juices and smoothies
+Forget the debates about blender vs juicer, just load up on juices and smoothies

 It is far more useful to remember this:

 - If drinking juices or smoothies allow you to consume more fresh fruits and vegetables, in their raw state, just do it.
 We don’t consume enough of the stuff anyway, and when we do, it’s mostly in processed form, at least for most vegetables.
 Get some great vegetable juice recipes here.